 Our goal is to develop leadership competencies at every stage of the college experience.

-At the beginning of the spring semester, Freshmen have the opportunity to reflect on their first semester as college students and explore their passion, set goals and create their college experience 'bucket list'.
+At the beginning of the spring semester, Freshmen have the opportunity to reflect on their first semester as college students and explore their passion, set goals and create their college experience ‘bucket list’ through a retreat.

 Sophomore Leadership Experience